Ronaldo dropped, Ramos scores 3 for Portugal at World Cup

 After Ronaldo was dropped from the starting lineup in a bold call by Portugal coach Fernando Santos, Goncalo Ramos — the superstar striker’s unlikely replacement — made himself an instant star by leading the team to a 6-1 win over Switzerland and into the World Cup quarterfinals.

-Ramos, a 21-year-old forward who only made his Portugal debut last month, demonstrated the kind of clinical finishing Ronaldo was once known for in scoring the first goal in the 17th minute and adding others in the 51st and 67th.
+Ramos, a 21-year-old forward who only made his Portugal debut last month, demonstrated the kind of clinical finishing for which Ronaldo was once known in scoring the first goal in the 17th minute and adding others in the 51st and 67th.

+No player had scored a hat trick in his first World Cup start since Germany striker Miroslav Klose in 2002.

-“Not even in my wildest dreams did I think about being part of the starting team for the knockout stage,” said Ramos, who counts Ronaldo along with Robert Lewandowski and Zlatan Ibrahimovic as his soccer idols.
+“Not even in my wildest dreams did I think about being part of the starting team for the knockout stage,” said Ramos, an unheralded striker who plays for Benfica and counts Ronaldo as his soccer idol along with Robert Lewandowski and Zlatan Ibrahimovic.

+Santos said it was a strategic decision to drop Ronaldo and not a disciplinary one, having expressed unhappiness during his eve-of-match news conference Monday at the striker’s attitude after he was substituted against South Korea in the team’s final group game.

-“We have to think about this team collectively now,” Santos said, before talking about Ronaldo.
-“I still consider he has a very important role in the team."
+“What we have to do is think about this team collectively,” Santos said, before talking about Ronaldo.
+“I will always consider he is a very important player to have in the team.”

-That might now be a substitute and an experienced head in the locker room.
+That might now be a substitute and an experienced head in the locker room rather than a starter.

-Ronaldo was dropped a day after Santos expressed his unhappiness at the striker’s attitude after he was substituted against South Korea in the team’s final group game.
-After the Switzerland game, the coach said it was a strategic decision, not a disciplinary one.

 Ramos was a surprise replacement — he had previously only made three substitute appearances for Portugal — and took his chance.

-Ramos, who was only 2 years old when Ronaldo made his Portugal debut in 2003, produced the first hat trick at this year’s World Cup.
-He also did something Ronaldo has never achieved — score a knockout goal at soccer’s biggest tournament.
+Ramos, who was only 2 years old when Ronaldo made his Portugal debut in 2003, scored the first hat trick at this year’s World Cup.

 Ronaldo was seen smiling while he was warming up on the side of the field after Ramos’ second goal.